-Catharine Lawton has over 30 years of experience advising clients and counsel involved in business problems, disputes, and litigation.
+Catharine Lawton has over thirty years of experience advising clients and counsel involved in business problems, disputes, and litigation.
 Her experience includes participation in a broad range of commercial, government, and regulated industry consulting engagements involving business problems and disputes, litigation, and arbitration in a wide range of industries.
 She has advised clients in negotiations and settlement discussions, and has provided deposition and trial testimony.

 Her experience includes consultation with counsel and management on a wide variety of financial and economic issues.
 These include lost profits and damage analysis; the financial analysis of companies, divisions, and product lines; incremental cost analysis, profitability studies, pricing studies, financial forecasting, damage exposure analysis, fraud investigations, specialized accounting issues, technology valuation, and more.
 These issues have arisen in matters involving antitrust actions, breach of contract claims, construction claims, dealer/distributor termination actions, fraud investigations, intellectual property disputes, lender liability actions, and workout situations.